AmirulAndalib/blueprint-studio/README.md

 ## ❓ FAQ
 **Q: Can I edit files outside the Home Assistant config directory?**
-A: No. Blueprint Studio is restricted to your Home Assistant config directory for security reasons. 🛡️
+A: Local file editing is restricted to your Home Assistant config directory for security reasons.
+Remote files can be edited through saved SFTP connections. 🛡️

 **Q: Why can't I see `.storage` or other hidden directories?**
 A: These directories are excluded for security.
 Editing files in `.storage` can corrupt your Home Assistant installation. ⚠️